a3r0id/grom-restricted-arsenals/README.md

 - __Q:__ Will multiple arsenals be combined if they apply to the same player?

 - __A:__ Yes.
-If you have multiple arsenals that apply to the same player, they will be combined into one arsenal, with the exception that arsenals that are owned by a classname and arsenals that are owned by a variable name will not connect properly.
+If you have multiple arsenals that apply to the same player, they will be combined into one arsenal, with the exception that arsenals that are owned by a classname and arsenals that are owned by a variable name will not merge properly.

 - __Q:__ How do I add a weapon to the arsenal?

-- __A:__ You can add a weapon to the arsenal by adding the weapon's classname to the `Items` attribute.
+- __A:__ You can add a weapon to the arsenal by simply adding the weapon's classname to the `Items` attribute.
 For example, if you wanted to add the `arifle_MX_Black_F` weapon to the arsenal, you would add `arifle_MX_Black_F` to your list of items like so: `Item1, Item2, arifle_MX_Black_F`.

-- __Q:__ Will the arsenal automatically add compatible ammo to the arsenal?
+- __Q:__ Will the mod automatically add compatible ammo to the arsenal?

 - __A:__ Not yet, but this is a feature that will be added in the future.

+- __Q:__ Does the mod need to be installed on the server as well?

+- __A:__ No, the mod only needs to be installed on the client but the key must be present in the server's keys directory.

 --------